crespohector/welcome-to-mod-7/README.md

     * Test the CRUD functionality on Heroku.
     * Check if the styling is consistent throughout the entire app.
     * Check to make sure error validations work as intended for user auth and all features *(check [Capstone Minimum Required Error Messages](https://github.com/whitnessme/capstone-minimum-required-error-messages) for more info)*

+## What's needed in the Project ReadMe
+* Project title
+* Project description *(this can be a few sentences explaining what the app is)*
+* Heroku Live Link
+* Technologies Used
+* MVP features
+* Few screenshots to highlight the app

 ## Passing Capstone Help